Stassi Schroeder

-Nastassia Bianca Schroeder Clark (born June 24, 1988) is an American television personality, podcast host, fashion blogger, model and author.
+Nastassia Bianca "Stassi" Schroeder Clark (née Schroeder; born June 24, 1988) is an American television personality, podcast host, fashion blogger, model and author.
 She is best known for appearing on Bravo's reality television series Vanderpump Rules (2013–2020) for eight seasons.

-She has written three books, which were all New York Times best sellers.
+Schroeder has written three books, which were all New York Times best sellers.

 Early life

-Nastassia Bianca Schroeder was born in New Orleans to an architect father, Mark, and a jewelry designer (Georgi Jules Jewelry) mother, Dayna.
+Nastassia Bianca Schroeder was born on June 24, 1988, in New Orleans to architect father, Mark, and jewelry designer (Georgi Jules Jewelry) mother, Dayna.
 She has two younger brothers, Hunter and Nikolai, and a younger sister, Georgianna.
-When she was 11, Schroeder began taking theater classes at her local high school, Mount Carmel Academy, where she appeared in productions of Into the Woods, Once Upon a Mattress (Minstrel), and Gypsy (Louise).
-When she turned 18, she moved to Hollywood and attended Loyola Marymount University, where she received a bachelor's degree in English writing.
+When Schroeder was 11, she began taking theater classes at her local high school, Mount Carmel Academy, appearing in productions of Into the Woods, Once Upon a Mattress (Minstrel), and Gypsy (Louise).
+When she turned 18, Schroeder moved to Hollywood and attended Loyola Marymount University, where she received a bachelor's degree in English writing.

 Career

 Television

-In 2005, Schroeder appeared as a contestant on season 8 of the reality game show The Amazing Race, alongside her father Mark, her step-mother Char, and her brother Hunter; the family came in 7th place of 10 teams.
+In 2005, Schroeder appeared as a contestant on season 8 of the reality game show The Amazing Race, alongside her father Mark, stepmother Char, and brother Hunter; the family came in 5th place of 10 teams.
 After the filming of the show, the Schroeders' house was flooded and destroyed by Hurricane Katrina.
 They stayed with another family from the show while they rebuilt their house.
 While going to school in 2008, she was on the television series Queen Bees.

-In 2010, she started working at Lisa Vanderpump's restaurants SUR and Villa Blanca, which earned her a spot on the reality television series Vanderpump Rules.
+In 2010, Schroeder started working at Lisa Vanderpump's restaurants SUR and Villa Blanca, which earned her a spot on the reality television series Vanderpump Rules.
 The series follows Vanderpump's employees, as they work on building their futures and become entangled in interpersonal drama.
-She was a main cast member for Seasons 1–3 and 5–8 of Vanderpump Rules, appearing in a recurring role for Season 4 before her departure from the show.
+Schroeder was a main cast member for Seasons 1–3 and 5–8 of Vanderpump Rules, appearing in a recurring role for Season 4 before her departure from the show.